JosePeanilla/CataMe-Backend/README.md

 - `GET /users` - Get the list of all registered users.
 - `GET /users/:id` - Get the information about a specific user.
-- `PATCH /users/:id` - Update a user's profile.
+- `PUT /users/:id` - Update a user's profile.
 - `DELETE /users/:id` - Delete a user's account.

 #### Wine bottles - Endpoints